liibre/sambaR/README.md

 #> # … with 14 more rows
 ```

+If you do not set a target language, sambaR will only return the lyrics.
+If the target language is the same as the source language, it will not call the translation,
+to avoid charges and an unnecessary API call.
+Offline language detection if performed via cld2
+package

 I should add some error checks in case Genius doesn’t find the lyrics.
 Bear in mind that Genius doesn’t care about capitalization but it does
 about spelling *but* it does not work well with some non-ascii